 We then determined the maximum number of procedures that could be conducted, based on expert opinion about current system capacity and resource constraints (Nancy Dudek, MD, November 2018; Wade Gofton, MD; email communications, November 2018).
 We assumed all surgeries would take place at one centre, representing a capacity of 50 surgeries and 20 inpatient rehabilitation patients per year.
 As both surgery and rehabilitation are required, we used the lower capacity, resulting in an estimate of 20 patients treated per year.
-Based on the estimates in Table 23, this capacity would exceed the number of eligible patients, allowing for an additional 35 patients, in total, in years 3 to 5.
+Based on the estimates in Table 26, this capacity would exceed the number of eligible patients, allowing for an additional 35 patients, in total, in years 3 to 5.

-Year 1 Year 2 Year 3 Year 4 Year 5 Incidence of nonvascular lower-limb amputees, n ^a 289 293 297 301 305 Estimated number of above-the-knee amputees, n ^b 69 70 71 72 73 Estimated number eligible for osseointegration, n ^c 37 7 7 7 7 Number of osseointegration surgeries conducted, n ^d 20 20 11 7 7
+Year 1 Year 2 Year 3 Year 4 Year 5 Incidence of nonvascular lower-limb amputees, n a 289 293 297 301 305 Estimated number of above-the-knee amputees, n b 69 70 71 72 73 Estimated number eligible for osseointegration, n c 37 7 7 7 7 Number of osseointegration surgeries conducted, n d 20 20 11 7 7 aIncidence rate of nonvascular lower-limb amputations in Canada was approximately 2 per 100,000 individuals, and we used the Ontario population projections from the Ontario Ministry of Finance.
+Includes all levels of lower-limb amputation such as femoral, tibial, partial foot, and ankle disarticulation.

-Table 23: Target Population Estimates
+Table 26: Target Population Estimates